 Guidance on Eating Fish

-Fish is an excellent source of protein, healthy fats and other nutrients important to a healthy diet.
-However some types of fish contain higher levels of mercury than others which can be harmful to your health if consumed often.
+Fish is an excellent source of protein, healthy fats and other nutrients.
+However some types of fish contain higher levels of mercury than others which can be harmful to your health.
 The key to including fish in your diet is to eat different varieties and choose wisely.

-The Guide to Eating Fish helps women who are pregnant or breastfeeding and people caring for infants and children make heal thy fish choices.
+The Guide to Eating Fish helps people who are pregnant or breastfeeding and people caring for infants and children make healthy fish choices.

 Is Fish Good for my Health?

 Yes, fish is good for your health.
 Fish provide an excellent source of protein and many types of fish are an excellent source of omega-3 fatty acids (omega-3s).

 Omega-3s are important at all ages, to reduce the risk of heart disease.

 DHA, a type of omega-3, helps develop the brain and eyes of fetuses, infants and children.